EdieGodwin/Final_Project_EdieGodwin/README.md

 1. All respondents looked at this one the longest and were unsure of the conclusion they came to (even though it was correct, they weren’t confident in their answer)
 2. Again, respondents were unsure in their answer, telling me that the average person is not as comfortable reading a distribution as I assumed they would be.
 3. No real comment on tone, mostly that it looks cheerful.
-4.  eople were unsure of how to use this outside of a paper.
+4. People were unsure of how to use this outside of a paper.

 ## Changes Implemented: ##